sparsh1909/vowel-counter/README.md

 # Vowel Counter

+This C++ program efficiently determines the count of vowels present in a given string using an unordered set.
+The program's time and space complexity are analyzed, and detailed instructions for cloning, compiling, and running the code are provided.

+## Program Overview

-This C++ program accepts a string and returns the number of vowels present in the word.
-It efficiently utilizes an unordered set to determine the count of vowels in the given word.
-The 'Tests'  folder contains the unit tests of the program.
+The program utilizes the `countVowels` function, which takes a string as input and returns the number of vowels present in the word.
+The function employs an unordered set to store the vowels, enabling efficient character comparisons.

+## Time and Space Complexity Analysis

+**Time Complexity:** O(n)
+The time complexity of the `countVowels` function is O(n), where n is the length of the input string.
+This indicates that the time taken by the function to execute grows linearly with the length of the input word.

+**Space Complexity:** O(1)
+The space complexity of the `countVowels` function is O(1), signifying that the amount of memory consumed by the function remains constant regardless of the input string's length.

 ## Instructions